Powder Coating Alloy Wheels in London: Durability, Finishes & Costs

 Finish Type Durability Appearance Best For

-Diamond Cutting Usually 2–3 years before corrosion can creep under the lacquer, especially in wet or salty conditions.
-Delivers a striking two-tone look by machining the wheel face for a polished metal effect against painted inserts.
-Best for premium or performance wheels where retaining the factory style is important, even if it needs more frequent maintenance.
+Diamond Cutting Often needs more frequent attention because lacquer can fail over time, especially in wet or salty conditions.
+Maintenance needs vary by wheel design, use and aftercare.
+Striking achieved by machining the wheel face for a bright metal finish against painted sections.
+Best for premium and performance wheels where preserving the original factory style is the priority.

 Average Cost of Powder Coating and Diamond Cutting in London